goeiebook/creativelab/README.md

 window.localstorage.setItem('boardStates', boardStateString);

 ```
+But of course, after some more experimentation this method becomes tiring as well.
+Now, instead of moving JSON around I was copy-pasting javascript code into the console.
+This became very tiring because the page had to be reloaded every time I edited the localstorage data.

 Digging around on Google then revealed the "Snippets" feature of Google Chrome.

-These are browser-based
+![the snippets panel][snippets]

 [localstorage]: https://raw.githubusercontent.com/goeiebook/creativelab/master/images/localstorge.png "Local storage dev console"

 [simplified]:
 https://raw.githubusercontent.com/goeiebook/creativelab/master/images/simplified.jpg

+[snippets]:
+images/snippets.jpg